 I stayed at Le Village hostel in Montmartre.
 It did make my list of top hostels in the UK and Europe, thanks to its premier location near Sacré-Coeur.
 I could also easily walk to two different metro stops, there was a supermarket next door and our four-bed female dorm room conveniently came with a desk.
 It wasn’t the most spacious room or hostel, but I really enjoyed my stay there.

-Read my guide for all of the hostelling tips for solo female travellers
+Read this guide for all of my top hostelling tips for solo travellers

 ♥ Don’t be scared of the metro.
 I found it very easy to use, as the ticket machines have an English option.
 I used Google Maps to navigate the public transport system.

 ♥ I also did a lot of walking down a lot of streets and never once felt uncomfortable.
 There are so many attractions and historic sites within walking distance of each other.
 Just don’t forget to pack your most comfortable shoes.

 ♥ Paris is one of the world’s most visited cities, which means there are a lot of tourists no matter when you visit.
 Just be aware of your surroundings when visiting major tourist attractions.
 Keep your bag close to you and don’t get caught in a scam.
 There are non-legit people with clipboards everywhere.